Walking the Hodder

 Starting

-at the Shireburn Arms in Hurst Green the walk initially follows
+at the Shireburn Arms in Hurst Green the walk initially follows the Ribble and then meets

 to Hurst Green via Stonyhurst College.